d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 when updating model parameters.
 Thus, if we set `wd_mult` to $0$, the bias parameter $b$ will not decay.
+:end_tab:

+:begin_tab:`pytorch`
+In the following code, we specify the weight decay hyperparameter directly through `weight_decay` when instantiating our optimizer.
+By default, PyTorch decays both weights and biases simultaneously.
+Here we only set `weight_decay` for the weight, so the bias parameter $b$ will not decay.
+:end_tab:

 ```{.python .input}
 def train_gluon(wd):